waymondo/apropospriate-theme/README.md

 ## Apropospriate Theme ##

-A colorful, low-contrast, light & dark theme set for Emacs.
+A colorful, low-contrast, light & dark theme set for Emacs 24.3+.
 It strives to be pleasant, clean, and consistent, with special focus for the current buffer.

 This theme started as a Frakenstein mash-up of `base16-eighties-theme` and `solarized-light` themes which I customized heavily, then completely swapped out the color palette based on Google's [Material color suggestions](http://www.google.com/design/spec/style/color.html#color-color-palette).